Introduction to HPCC Cluster and Linux

 man <program_name>

-List content of current directory
+List content of directories

 ls